BodnarAlex/CRUD-API/README.md

 For easier verification, I leave examples for work.
 The number one at the end of the endpoint represents the existing user ID.

 - GET
+Returns a list of existing or existing users with the code 200 OK.

 `http://localhost:4000/api/users`
 `http://localhost:4000/api/users/1`

 - POST
+Will create a new user with the code 201
+Created

 `http://localhost:4000/api/users`
 ```
 {